 Collaborating with an influencer is a great way to showcase what your products look like in someone’s real life, and leverage the connection influencers have with their followers.
-People love buying things they see others they know and follow online wear and use.
+People love buying things that those they know and follow online recommend.

 Be sure to do your research when considering an influencer campaign to find the people best suited for your brand and whose audiences most closely align with your own.